vmware-archive/cbapi/client_apis/README.md

 ##### Parameters:
 - `id`: OPTIONAL the watchlist id

+##### Notes

+- Using the optional 'id' parameter, a caller may create a watchlist with a specific, known id.
+This can be useful as the watchlist id is included as part of the underlying process or binary document and therefore can be used as as search criteria.

 ##### Returns

 - With no id parameter (`GET /api/v1/watchlist`) returns a list of watchlists, with each list entry describing one watchlist